So you booked your portrait session.. Awesome – I am so excited!

 When do I get my picture?

 The plate will need to be varnished and mounted (if you ask for framing).
-Most always your finished plate will be ready within 24 hours.
+Often your finished plate will be ready the next day and never more than 2-3 days.
 I always varnish the plates to protect them.
 My current varnish is a mixture of Frankincense and lavender oil and this requires a bit of time to cure and harden.
-If you are not local to pickup I will ship the final plates and you should have them within 3-5 days.
+If you are not local to pickup, I will ship the final plates USPS or UPS.

 Haven’t book yet?
 Well click here for my portrait booking page!